s311354/Louis/_posts/2021-08-01-How-to-Use-Tmux-and-Set-Up-Configuration.md

 [tmuxcontinuum]:https://github.com/tmux-plugins/tmux-continuum "https://github.com/tmux-plugins/tmux-continuum"

-<p>Feel free to leave the comments below or <a href="mailto:qazqazqaz850@gmail.com">email</a> to me if you’ve any pieces of advice or points, are interested in this topic, or have the opportunity to work together.
+<p>Feel free to leave the comments below or <a href="mailto:qazqazqaz850@gmail.com">email</a> to me if you are interested in this topic or have any pieces of points. :)